JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/CommunicationsSignoff.md

 ## ANALYSIS OF CHOSEN COMPONENT(S)
 The team has chosen the Maduino Zero 4G LTE(SIM7600X) to satisfy the previously listed constraints and jobs of this subsystem for 4G LTE:
 1. The Maduino is able to fully utilize 4G LTE to communicate and transmit data throughout the Internet.
-The carrier frequencies are 850 MHz, 1800 MHz, and 1900 MHz which puts it within range of the standard 4G LTE.
 2. There is a slot for a SIM card on the bottom of the component with corresponding connections.
 3. With a price of $64.80, it falls under the $100 limit.
 Two SD cards will also be purchased for a total of $74.80.
 T-Mobile Mobile Internet Access SIM card has a recurring cost of $10.
 4. UART is fully supported to allow for data to be received from the Microcontroller subsystem.